Questions and Answers: Study 5

-Explain: “If Jesus is not risen, there is no reason to believe that the punishment He received was adequate”
+Explain: “If Jesus is not risen, there is no reason to believe that His punishment was adequate”

-Criminals are released from prison when they have been adequately punished (i.e. punished enough for their particular crime).
-If the punishment of Jesus was sufficient enough for our sins then we should expect Him to be released from the “prison” of death.
-If Jesus was not released from this “prison” (i.e. if the resurrection did not take place) then Jesus has not been punished enough, and believers are still under condemnation (see previous Answers).
-This is what Paul meant in 1Corinthians 15:17.
+Criminals are released from prison when they have been adequately punished (i.e. punished enough for their crimes).
+If the punishment of Jesus was sufficient for our sins then we should expect Him to be released from the “prison” of death.
+If Jesus was not released from this “prison” (i.e. if the resurrection did not take place) then Jesus has not been punished enough, and believers are still under condemnation See 1Corinthians 15:17.

 Explain: “Hebrews 10:26-28”

-True Christians not only understand the “truth” about Jesus; they also practice it in their lives.
-These verses are a warning to those who call themselves Christians but continue to live as they have always done.
-They must live like Christians and do the things that please God.
-Christians still sin, but those who sin “wilfully”, i.e. without true repentance, show they are not real Christians at all.
+True Christians not only understand the “truth” about Jesus; they also practice it.
+These verses are a warning to those who say they are Christians but continue in their sins.
+They must live as Christians and please God.
+Christians still sin, but those who sin “wilfully” (without remorse) show they are not real Christians at all.

 Explain: "Why did Jesus not show Himself to all His disciples at once"?

-I suppose the simplest answer to this question is because all the disciples weren't together at the same time.
+The simplest answer is because all the disciples weren't together at the same time.
 Like any group of people they came and went.
-In the absence of their leader, Jesus, they had no cause to come together for His instruction as they used to do.
+In the absence of Jesus, they had no reason to gather for His instruction as they used to do.

 Explain: "Why did Jesus invite His disciples to handle His resurrection body?"

 It was to prove that Jesus had a real body and that He wasn't a spirit or ghost (Luke 24:39).
-They could not deny that "something" was there before their eyes, but Jesus wanted them to know that it was truly Himself in the flesh, and that He had conquered death.
+Someone was there before their eyes, and Jesus wanted them to know that it was Himself, in the flesh.
+He had conquered death!
 When they touched Him, they discovered that His body was warm and solid, just like it had been before He died.
-Christians can now face death with confidence, knowing that they too will be raised to life one day.
+Christians can now face death with confidence, knowing that they too will be raised to live again.

 Explain: "What is meant by 'some are fallen asleep' (1Cor.
 15:6)?"

-It means, "Some have died".
-Turn to 1Thessalonians 4:13 and you will see that Christians refer to death as a sleep.
-This is not because Christians don't properly die, but because death is only temporary, like sleep from which we awake.
-When Jesus returns to this world He will "wake" the dead with a shout (1Thessalonians 4:16).
+Christians refer to death as sleep because death is only a temporary state from which we will awake.
+When Jesus returns to this world He will "wake" the dead with a shout (1Thessalonians 4:13-16).
 Read about the raising of Jairus' daughter by Jesus (Mark 5:22-24, 35-43) and you will understand.